 - Do not use wood as fuel to cook food at the campsite.

-- Do not leave cigarettes butts or make open fires in the forests.
+- Do not leave cigarette butts or make open fires in the forests.

 - Do not consume aerated drinks, alcohol, drugs or any other intoxicant and throw bottles in the wild.